janderson4671/byu-cs460-f2022-1/lab-routing/README.md

    - Call the `get_all_entries()` method on the forwarding table instance to get its current state, and then add/remove using the `add_entry()` and `remove_entry()` methods, respectively, to update the table.

+   If the prefix is one that is local to this host (i.e., distance is 0), your code does not need to create forwarding entry--because the host *is* the final destination (i.e., it doesn't need to be forwarded)!

  - A router keeps track of the last time that it received a DV message from every neighbor.
 After three seconds have passed since receiving a DV